 "It was mine and boyfriends non-clubbing holiday, but I enjoyed every bit of it.
 The staff in the hotel were the most funniest people I absolutely had a ball, I would go back in the morning.
 I also enjoyed my nights out in Tunisa and I wasn't expecting much but there was loads to do!
 I would recommend the Mirmar Hotel at night it had loads to do?
 But if you are looking for sun and relaxing holiday would recommend Tunisa."

 - Travel date: 8th November 2007

 I went to Tunisia for the 2nd time.
 We w...

+"I went to Tunisia for the 2nd time.
+We went on 1 trip the African Dream that was fantastic.
 The staff at les Citronniers are very friendly.
 The food is ok you have some English food like steak, chips, pizzas of your choice.
 There are lot of other restaurants around."

 - Travel date: 4th July 2007

 First time in Tunisia - first holiday my...